AdobeDocs/experience-manager-64.it-IT/help/sites-classic-ui-authoring/classic-personalization-campaigns-email.md

 ---
-title: E-mail marketing
+title: Marketing e-mail
-seo-title: E-mail marketing
+seo-title: E-mail Marketing
-description: Le comunicazioni di e-mail marketing, come le newsletter, sono una parte importante delle campagne marketing, in quanto utili a veicolare i contenuti verso i lead.
-In AEM è possibile creare newsletter a partire da contenuti AEM esistenti, nonché aggiungere nuovi contenuti specifici per le newsletter.
+description: Il marketing e-mail (ad esempio le newsletter) è una parte importante di qualsiasi campagna di marketing, in quanto vengono utilizzati per inviare contenuti ai lead.
+In AEM è possibile creare newsletter a partire da contenuti AEM esistenti e aggiungere nuovi contenuti specifici per le newsletter.
-seo-description: Le comunicazioni di e-mail marketing, come le newsletter, sono una parte importante delle campagne marketing, in quanto utili a veicolare i contenuti verso i lead.
-In AEM è possibile creare newsletter a partire da contenuti AEM esistenti, nonché aggiungere nuovi contenuti specifici per le newsletter.
+seo-description: E-mail marketing (for example, newsletters) are an important part of any marketing campaign as you use them to push content to your leads.
+In AEM, you can create newsletters from existing AEM content as well as add new content, specific to the newsletters.
 uuid: 798e06cd-64dd-4a8d-8a7a-9a7ba80045f6
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.4/SITES